 Our initial focus is on relations that happen only between pairs of NEs.
-For that, we chose to find person related to a place, fatherhood, and motherhood relationship in the Biblical book, the Gospel of Mathew5, Chapter 1 and 2.
-There is plenty of that type of relations in Mathew's book, spanning up to forty-two generations from Abraham to Jesus.
-The book is challenging because of its formal language, in some versions, and variety of ways of expressing fatherhood.
-For instance, in Chapter 1, the sentence Abraham was the father of Isaac, in verse 2, and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah, in verse 16, all these examples from the same a translation version in English.
-With respect to places, one can find the following example: Now when Jesus was born in Bethlehem of Judaea in the days of Herod the king, behold, there came wise men from the east to Jerusalem, Chapter 2 verse 1.
+For that, we chose to find fatherhood and motherhood in the Biblical book, the Gospel of Mathew, Chapter 1.
+There is plenty of that type of relations in this book spanning up to forty-two generations from Abraham to Jesus.
+The book is challenging because of its formal language, in some versions, and a variety of ways of expressing fatherhood.
+For instance, the sentence Abraham was the father of Isaac, in verse 2, and Jacob the father of Joseph, the husband of Mary, and Mary was the mother of Jesus who is called the Messiah, in verse 16, all these examples from the same a translation version in English.

-Figure 3 shows the pipeline of the process.
+Figure 2 shows the pipeline of the process.
 First, the NER is performed by applying the Cascade of Transducers mentioned in the previous section, recognizing all the NEs of interest.
-Latter, from the chunk of sentence between a pair of NEs, we extracted the relation of interest (the parenthood or place of birth in this work).
+Latter, from the chunk of sentence between a pair of NEs, we extracted the relation of interest, in this work only the parenthood.
 The relationships were extracted from a LG built for this which was added to the Cascade.
-An example of a rule in this LG is presented in Figure 4.
+An example of a rule in this LG is presented in Figure 3.
 Note that this LG uses the results of NER (<PERSON> captures entities of the Person category previously recognized by the Cascade).
-Another example of a rule in this LG is presented in Figure 5.
-This LG uses the results of NER (<PERSON> and <PLACE>) to extract the relationship place of birth.
 A syntax transformation is needed to uniforms the relational predicate along with the knowledge database.
 Note thus that the quality of NER plays a crucial role in the whole proposed approach.